The black gold of Ukraine and the most fertile soils in the world

 Soils of the steppes, prairies and pampas

 One-fourth of the world's Chernozems are located in Ukraine, and the country itself consists of 68% of this type of soil.
-Chernozems extend across two major black-earth belts in the world, in the steppes of Eurasia from Ukraine to Russia, and in the prairies of the Great Plains in North America.
+Beyond Ukraine chernozems extend across two major black-earth belts in the world: in the steppes of Eurasia, and in the prairies of the Great Plains in North America.
 They are typical of grasslands in continental climate belts with cold winters, rainy springs and hot summers.
 Similar soils, with slightly different characteristics (Mollisols), stretch over vast regions in the Argentinean pampas.

 Soil degradation in Ukraine

-But this vast soil wealth is too good to be true.
+But this vast soil wealth is just too good to be true.
 Ukrainians are people like me and you who, like our fellow humans elsewhere in the world, inflict great damage to the environment.
-In theory, Chernozems can feed the world, but in practice they are subject to predatory agriculture and soil erosion, the washing away of the soil by unsustainable practices, caused by plowing, monocultures, irrigation, fertilization, fallow systems, etc., among others.
-It is estimated (in this FAO report) that Ukraine loses 500 million tons of soil per year through erosion, which equates to a loss of $5 billion per year in nutrients.
+In theory, Chernozems can feed the world, but in practice they are subject to predatory agriculture and soil degradation and erosion.
+It is estimated (in this FAO report) that Ukraine loses 500 million tons of soil per year through erosion, equating to a loss of $5 billion per year in nutrients.
 Or in another calculation, per ton of grain produced, 10 tonnes of soil are lost.
 The same FAO report offers solutions and methods for conservation agriculture (CA) and climate-smart agriculture (CSA), which have already been successfully applied in Kazakhstan and elsewhere.

 Gone with the wind: soils blown away

-Despite their good reputation, we can completely lose the best soils in the world, the Chernozems or Mollisols.
-The Dust Bowl may not ring a bell with most people today, yet it was a huge disaster in the 1930s in the Great Plains of the United States and Canada, where Mollisols naturally occur.
+Despite their good reputation, we can completely lose the best soils in the world.
+The Dust Bowl may not ring a bell with most people today, yet it was a disaster of epic proportions in the 1930s in the Great Plains of the United States and Canada, where fertile black Mollisols occur.
 Deforestation, plowing, and prolonged drought in this American "breadbasket" resulted in tragic soil erosion.
-Winds blew away the top layer of soil that had been reduced to dust; dust clouds darkened the sky to thousands of miles away.
+Strong winds blew away the top layer of soil that had been reduced to dust; dust clouds rose and darkened the sky even thousands of miles away.
 Hundreds of thousands of farmers left their fields and moved to California and Oregon to start new lives.
-John Steinbeck's Pulitzer Prize-winning book The Grapes of Wrath is about this event, and many a film was made about it as well.
+John Steinbeck's Pulitzer Prize-winning book The Grapes of Wrath is about this event.

 The New Black Gold

-It seems that petroleum is no longer the black gold, the heyday of Big Oil is over, however well it has raised living standards to their current levels (at least in some rich countries).
+It seems that petroleum is no longer the black gold, the heyday of Big Oil is over, however well it has raised living standards to their current levels (at least in rich countries).
 Good black soils, like the Chernozems of Ukraine, are the black gold of the future (and in fact they always have been, it's just that soils never get the attention they deserve, and we are so far removed from nature that we are no longer aware of what we owe our prosperity to).
 Petroleum and gold cannot be eaten.
 Neither can money, as the Native Americans noted long ago.
-It is therefore of the utmost importance that soils, even if they are not Chernozems, are sustainably managed anywhere in the world.
+It is therefore of the utmost importance that soils are sustainably managed anywhere in the world.

 Article written by Kathelijne Bonne, geologist and soil scientist.
 She also writes on Good Climate News.